When the average person thinks of Venison, they think of men wearing camouflage hunting in the woods.

 So should you be considering cat food recipes with Venison meat?
 What kind of nutrition can Venison meat provide, and is it worth all the hype?
 Let’s find out.

 Venison Nutrition For Cats

 Unsurprisingly, Venison is a rich source of protein.
-Animal protein such as that from Venison meat is considered superior to a plant-based protein such as those from legumes like Peas or starches like Potatoes.
+Animal proteins such as that from Venison meat is considered superior to plant-based proteins such as those from legumes like Peas or starches like Potatoes.

 Protein is incredibly important in a cat’s diet and is used for the repair, growth, and maintenance of its cells.
 While many think otherwise, excess protein in a cat’s diet is not wasted and is used as an energy source.
 Wild cats rely on a mixture of protein and fat to drive their activity.

 Outside of the core nutrients of protein and fat, Venison meat is high in the mineral Zinc.
 Small quantities of Zinc can have a wide range of health benefits for cats.

 These benefits include an improved immune system and a more efficient digestive system, and it can aid in the production of essential hormones.